Newton Upper Falls: History

 A 60 acre area, including much of the area between Route 9 and Elliot Street, and east from the Charles River to Cottage Street and Hickory Cliff Road, was listed on the National Register of Historic Places in 1986.

+Notable person

-Newton Upper Falls is also the teenage home of comedian and podcaster Joe Rogan.
-Where he graduated from Newton South High School in 1985.
+Newton Upper Falls was also the teenage home of comedian and podcaster Joe Rogan, whence he graduated from Newton South High School in 1985.